alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 1. What is meant by 'digital mental healthcare technology'?
 2. Why and how are 'digital mental healthcare technologies' being used?

-### What is digital mental health technology?
+### What are digital mental health technologies?

 This is not an easy question to answer because of the multifaceted ways that the term 'digital mental health technology' could be employed.

 We can attempt to answer the question by drawing distinctions between, say, the use of digital technologies within formal healthcare settings (e.g. NHS) and those outside.
-However, as we have explored in previous research[^burr2020], this boundary is vaguely drawn at best, and unhelpful at worst, when it comes to understanding digital mental health technologies and the ethical issues surrounding their design and use.
+However, as we have explored in previous research[^burr2020], this boundary is vaguely drawn at best, and unhelpful at worst, when it comes to understanding DMHTs and the ethical issues surrounding their design and use.

 [^burr2020]: Burr, C., J. Morley, M. Taddeo, & L. Floridi.
 (2020).
 Digital Psychiatry: Risks and Opportunities for Public Health and Wellbeing.
 IEEE Transactions on Technology and Society, 1(1), 21–33. https://doi.org/10.1109/TTS.2020.2977059

-One reason for this is that outside of formal healthcare systems, digital mental health technologies have been employed in social domains and contexts as diverse as financial services, education (e.g. schools and universities), and employment.
+One reason for this is that outside of formal healthcare systems, DMHTs have been employed in social domains and contexts as diverse as financial services, education (e.g. schools and universities), and employment.
 And, furthermore, have been used within such domains for myriad purposes ranging from vulnerability assessment through to proactive intervention[^burr2020].
-There is also the use of digital mental health technologies by social media platforms and charities to consider, which tends to cross many of these boundaries, especially those between work and home life, making it difficult to draw useful distinctions unless a narrow focus is defined in advance (e.g. studying the use of NLP used for risk assessment of adolescents on social media)[^conversation].
+There is also the use of DMHTs by social media platforms and charities to consider, which tends to cross many of these boundaries, especially those between work and home life, making it difficult to draw useful distinctions unless a narrow focus is defined in advance (e.g. studying the use of NLP used for risk assessment of adolescents on social media)[^conversation].

 What about focusing on the technologies themselves?
 Again, this is not an easy feat.
 Some organisations, such as the Nuffield Council on Bioethics have focused on *emerging* technologies to narrow their scope [^Nuffield].
 In doing so, they have identified specific ethical challenges associated with the following class of technologies: